 “OpenRAN is the new way forward.
 At Mavenir, we believe that introducing more competition means real innovation," said Stefano Cantarelli, CMO at Mavenir.
 "Mavenir is keen to boost the ecosystem in order to make OpenRAN the de facto RAN deployment for 5G and for the new generation broadband mobile networks.
 We believe in innovation and we believe in dynamic and agile operators in the market.
 To be agile you do not have to be locked, but free to move and challenge new solutions.
 We embrace this philosophy, and for this reason we are showing the way by being the first and only industry end-to-end cloud native Network Software Provider.”

-The Vodafone OpenRAN experience will form a large part of the OpenRAN: From Promise to Today’s Reality webinar, taking place at 9AM Eastern Time on 3 September and featuring speakers from Mavenir and Vodafone in a fireside chat format.
-Held as part of the Layer123 World Congress Webinar series, this event will look at not just the Vodafone Wales rollout, but the general status of OpenRAN in networks around the world.
-In addition, Stefano and Francisco will examine the standard characteristics that apply to most OpenRAN deployments – giving valuable insight to any operators planning their own rollouts – as well as an overview of the different forces in the mobile telecom industry and how these could affect the progress of OpenRAN.
+The Vodafone OpenRAN experience formed a large part of the OpenRAN: From Promise to Today’s Reality webinar, which took place on 3 September and featured speakers from Mavenir and Vodafone in a fireside chat format.
+Held as part of the Layer123 World Congress Webinar series, this event looked at not just the Vodafone Wales rollout, but the general status of OpenRAN in networks around the world.
+In addition, Stefano and Francisco examined the standard characteristics that apply to most OpenRAN deployments – giving valuable insight to any operators planning their own rollouts – as well as an overview of the different forces in the mobile telecom industry and how these could affect the progress of OpenRAN.